 “Vets are tough,” says Vaughn, who says Receptra Naturals formulates products that uniquely serve the demands of veterans.

 Today, an increasing number of CBD companies are stepping up to make CBD more affordable for veterans and the 1.3 million service members employed by the U.S. military.

 Veteran discounts and validation policies, which vary by brand, are regularly updated on our website: cbdmarketinghub.com.

 “It’s great when we (veterans) have a network and people to support you,” says Taft.

-Campaign proceeds will benefit the Wounded Warriors Family Support, an A-rated nonprofit serving wounded veterans and their families.
+In celebration of Veteran’s Day, Receptra Naturals is also donating 10% of its veteran sales proceeds to the Wounded Warriors Family Support, an A-rated nonprofit serving wounded veterans and their families.
 Among the many efforts support by WWFS are caregiver respite, UAW-Ford supported veteran training, vehicle customization, long-term care programs, and family programs.